-The M.S. program at SHU has a career-specific focused approach, ensuring that students have the knowledge, clinical skill set and abilities to practice and lead in a diversity of fields under the Exercise Science umbrella.
+The M.S. program at SHU has a career-specific focused approach, ensuring that students have the knowledge, clinical skill set and abilities to practice and lead in diverse fields under the exercise science umbrella.
 Our curriculum is focused upon both the understanding of basic science and the application of performance and clinical sciences.
-As the name implies, the program has a greater emphasis on the nutritional aspects of health, disease and performance than typical M.S. programs in Exercise Science.
+As the name implies, the program has a greater emphasis on the nutritional aspects of health, disease and performance than typical M.S. programs in exercise science.

 The program utilizes three separate laboratory spaces.
 The motion analysis lab contains force plates, EMG equipment, a 3D motion analysis system and an AlterG Anti-Gravity treadmill.
 The human performance lab maintains a ParvoMedics Metabolic Cart, BOD POD Body Composition Tracking System, a Wattbike Trainer and equipment suited for cardiovascular, pulmonary and musculoskeletal testing and exercise.
 Graduate students have access to all the equipment for their research needs.
 The human cadaver lab is also used for demonstrative purposes within the functional anatomy class.

-The graduate program student to faculty ratio is approximately 6:1, providing students with greater access to individual professors than at many other universities.
-Students may also elect to engage in research activities with graduate faculty members, whereas at other universities Master’s-level students may often be relegated to working under doctoral students as opposed to directly with professors.
+The program's student to faculty ratio is approximately 6:1, providing students with greater access to individual professors than many other universities.
+Students may also elect to engage in research activities with graduate faculty members, whereas at other universities master’s-level students may often be relegated to working under doctoral students as opposed to directly with professors.

 Will I have internship opportunities?

-Yes - both Clinical and Performance tracks have internship opportunities within the curriculum.
-To date, 100% of the clinical track students have chose to engage in a multi-semester internship.
-Performance track students have similar opportunity, however since many students already work part or full-time in the field, they have been more likely to decline internship opportunities.
+Yes, both clinical and performance tracks have internship opportunities within the curriculum.
+To date, 100 percent of the clinical track students have chose to engage in a multi-semester internship.
+Performance track students have a similar opportunity, however since many students already work part- or full-time in the field, they have been more likely to decline internship opportunities.

 Are there special admission requirements?